-The transfer of Nelson School into the Academy Trust, involved the transfer of identifiable assets and liabilities and the operation of the school for £nil consideration.
+The transfer of Nelson School into the Academy Trust in the prior year, involved the transfer of identifiable assets and liabilities and the operation of the school for £nil consideration.
 The substance of the transfer is that of a gift and it has been accounted for on that basis as set out below.

-The net assets transferred to the Academy Trust have been valued at their fair values.
-The fair value has been derived based on that of equivalent items.
-The amount has been recognised under the appropriate balance sheet categories, with a corresponding amount in Donations - transfer to the Academy Trust in the Statement of Financial Activities and analysed under unrestricted funds, restricted general funds and restricted fixed asset funds.
-Further details of the transaction are set out in note 26.
+The net assets transferred to the Academy Trust were valued at their fair values.
+The fair value was derived based on that of equivalent items.
+The amount was recognised under the appropriate balance sheet categories, with a corresponding amount in Donations - transfer to the Academy Trust in the Statement of Financial Activities and analysed under unrestricted funds, restricted general funds and restricted fixed asset funds.